 Anywhere two bodies of water meet is a good place to find fish.
 Nowhere does that occur more predictably than in the mouth of a river or inlet.
 Not only do inlets and deltas feature colliding water bodies, but they are often marked by structures such as jetties, bridges, sandbars, sloughs and deep holes.

-As with any fishing method, getting a bite or getting skunked can be the difference between a few hours or a few feet.
+Just like saltwater pier and surf fishing, and any other fishing method for that matter, getting a bite or getting skunked can be the difference between a few hours or a few feet.
 When fishing river mouths or inlets, it is good to cover a lot of ground during different tide periods.
 It is not uncommon to make repeated casts without catching anything, while the angler standing next to you hauls in fish after fish on every cast; or to leave an area fishless then return a few hours later and find a bite on every cast.

 Seawalls and Bulkheads